-What’s the best time to visit Hawaii?
-Wondering when to go - in 2019, or soon thereafter?
-Honestly, in our opinion - there really isn't an inopportune time to go to Hawaii.
+Ultimately, in our honest opinion - there isn't an inopportune time to go to Hawaii.
 Visiting Hawaii is a dream come true for many visitors, and who can blame them?
-The weather is fantastic nearly year-round, there's literally something to do for everyone, the food is phenomenal (try laulau, trust us!), and 2019 is looking like a great year to visit.
-If you're considering visiting Hawaii in the coming months, then we've got you covered with the latest on each island's conditions, general weather expectations, our expected visitor demand, visitor trends, and much more.
+The weather is fantastic nearly year-round, there's something to do for everyone, and the food is phenomenal (try laulau, trust us!).

 How to Beat the Hawaii Crowds